 - The Danube Terraces

-However, knowing the Romanian wine regions is less important than knowing the key top quality producers (the map in fact #4 provides a good indication of what to look for).
+Knowing the Romanian wine regions is far less important than knowing the top quality producers.
+See the map in fact #4 for an indication of what to look for.
 The sub-regions are also interesting, as they are the ones given DOC status.
 Romanian wine will have the name of the grapes on the label, making it easier to choose something you like.